autogluon/autogluon/docs/tutorials/multimodal/text_prediction/multilingual_text.md

 - Finetune the German BERT
 - Cross-lingual transfer from English to German

+*Note:* You are recommended to also check :ref:`sec_automm_efficient_finetuning_basic` about how to achieve better performance via parameter-efficient finetuning.

 ## Load Dataset

 The [Cross-Lingual Amazon Product Review Sentiment](https://webis.de/data/webis-cls-10.html) dataset contains Amazon product reviews in four languages.